peofori/peofori.github.io/_pages/about.md

 Innovation, Environmental Economics, and Development Economics, with a sec- ondary focus on gender studies.
-Prior to her doctoral studies, she served as a Research Assistant at the School of Economics, University of Cape Coast, and completed a Project Internship in Li`ege, Belgium, with the Association for Promoting Women in Research and Development in Africa.
+Prior to her doctoral studies, she served as a Research Assistant at the School of Economics, University of Cape Coast, and completed a Project Internship in Yaounde, Cameroon, with the Association for Promoting Women in Research and Development in Africa (ASPROWORDA).

 Pamela currently works with the World Bank Group’s Country Office in Equatorial Guinea as a WBG Africa Fellow, where she supports the preparation of the World Bank